siyul-park/uniflow/docs/debugging.md

 # 🛠️ Debugging

-A debugger allows you to track the execution flow of your application in real-time from the command line.
-You can pause execution at specific points to analyze the state of the application in detail.
+Using the debugger, you can track the execution flow of your application in real-time from the command line, pausing at specific points to analyze the state in detail.

 ## Getting Started

 To start the debugger, use the `start` command with the `--debug` flag.
-This command will activate the debugger, providing an interface in the command line to control the execution of your application.
+This will activate the debugger, allowing you to precisely control the application's execution via the command-line interface.

 ```sh
 ./dist/uniflow start --debug